trinodb/trino/docs/src/main/sphinx/admin/fault-tolerant-execution.md

     together with `exchange.gcs.json-key-file-path`
   -
   - GCS
+* - `exchange.azure.endpoint`
+  - Azure blob endpoint used to access the spooling container.
+Not to be set together with `exchange.azure.connection-string`
+  -
+  - Azure Blob Storage
 * - `exchange.azure.connection-string`
   - Connection string used to access the spooling container.
+Not to be set together with `exchange.azure.endpoint`
   -
   - Azure Blob Storage
 * - `exchange.azure.block-size`